 Welcome to CamLETS-

-The new General Data Protection Regulation (GDPR) is an important step in protecting the fundamental right of privacy for European citizens, and raises the bar for data protection, security and compliance in the industry.
+The General Data Protection Regulation (GDPR) is an important step in protecting the fundamental right of privacy for European citizens, and raises the bar for data protection, security and compliance in the industry.
 It becomes enforceable on May 25, 2018.
 The GDPR seeks to strengthen the security and protection of ‘person identifying data’ in the EU and serve as a single piece of legislation for all of the EU.
 It will replace the EU Data Protection Directive and all the local laws relating to it.

 CamLETS hold and process data for the purpose of administering and hosting the trading scheme, enabling trade between members, communicating events and social information.

 In order to comply with GDPR, we must have legal grounds to hold and process your information.
 We will continue to hold and process information according to contract and legal agreement (by virtue of your membership and yearly subscription), and vital interests of the organisation.

 CamLETS is in an unusual position in that members generally wish to disclose and share personal information about themselves for the purpose of trading with other members.
 Personal information viewable by other members includes: your name/joint member, member number, telephone number, email address, neighbourhood, a short self-written biography, balance and trade history.
 Your full address can be seen only by yourself and the Core Group of CamLETS, including the member secretary and web manager.